sergiofgonzalez/nodejs-in-action/chapter19-aws/07-aws-lambda/README.md

 + You understand the details of the *AWS Lambda* service and its serverless model:
   + No need to manage and maintain virtual machines
   + Fully managed service offering scalability and high availability
-  + Biller by request/by resource consumption
+  + Billed by request/by resource consumption

 + You're familiar with the development lifecycle for *AWS Lambda*.